hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

   [picking a disk type](#picking-a-disk-type).
 Default: `true`.
 * `disk_sharing` - (Optional) The sharing mode of this virtual disk.
 Can be one of `sharingMultiWriter` or `sharingNone`.
 Default: `sharingNone`.

+~> **NOTE:** Disk sharing is only available on vSphere 6.0 and higher.
+This option is ignored on earlier versions.

 * `write_through` - (Optional) If `true`, writes for this disk are sent directly to the filesystem immediately instead of being buffered.
 Default:
   `false`.